timgates42/ptah/docs/overview.rst

 a place in your URL to define where you want to mount an Application.
 You must have at least one ApplicationFactory call or else you will be unable to use the CMS.
-The ApplicationFactory will return the ApplicationRoot based on where you `mount` the Application into your heirarchy.
+The ApplicationFactory will return the ApplicationRoot based on where you `mount` the Application into your hierarchy.

   e.g.::